Dreamail/supergfxctl/README.md

 * Switching to/from Hybrid and Dedicated modes requires a logout only. (no reboot)
 * Switching between integrated/compute/vfio is instant. (no logout or reboot)
+* Mode can be set via kernel cmdline with `supergfxd.mode=`.
+Capitalisation does not matter.

 | GPU Modes  | Command                       |
 |------------|-------------------------------|